electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 .. literalinclude:: examples/synapse_loss.py
    :pyobject: projectionwise_synapse_loss

-Which yields the following oubput for the example above:
+Which yields the following output for the example above:

 .. code-block:: bash